beeeginner/Cox-sage/README.md

 ```

 # Run code and reproduce all the results of the paper
-After installing the requirements and downloading this repository, you can reproduce all the results from our paper with just one line of code:
+After installing the requirements and downloading this repository (Just download all the code; there is no need to download the folder.
+The result folder will be automatically generated at the end of the code execution.), you can reproduce all the results from our paper with just one line of code:

 ```bash
 python run.py --disease <Disease Name>